 Table 1: Financial Giants and IPO Underpricing

 The table presents the results of Ordinary Least Squares (OLS) regression analyses conducted on IPO Underpricing (IPO_Under).
-IPO Underpricing is defined as ((price - ipo_price) / ipo_price) * 100, with "price" representing the closing stock price at the conclusion of the first public trading day on the stock exchange.
-To mitigate potential outliers, we employ winsorizing on the raw IPO Underpricing data at the 1% and 99% levels.
-Our primary explanatory variable of interest is “BigThree,” which is a binary indicator =1 when all three major institutional investors collectively known as the Big Three are engaged in the IPO deal (holding shares in the company at the end of the quarter following the IPO).
-Conversely, it takes the value of 0 when they are not involved.
-Among our control variables, “SIZE” represents the natural logarithm of the firm's IPO market valuation, measured in millions of U.S. dollars.
+IPO Underpricing is defined as ((price - ipo_price) / ipo_price) * 100, with “price” representing the closing stock price at the conclusion of the first public trading day on the stock exchange.
+To mitigate the effect of potential outliers, we employ winsorizing on the raw IPO Underpricing data at the 1% and 99% levels.
+Our primary explanatory variable of interest is “BigThree,” which is a binary indicator equal to 1 when all three major institutional investors collectively known as the Big Three are engaged in the IPO deal (holding shares in the company at the end of the quarter following the IPO) and 0 when they are not involved.
+Among our control variables, “SIZE” represents the natural logarithm of the firm’s IPO market valuation, measured in millions of U.S. dollars.
 This valuation is computed as the product of the IPO price and the number of outstanding shares.
-“InstHold_High” is a dummy variable set to 1 if the total institutional holdings in the company at the end of the quarter following the IPO exceed or equal the median institutional holdings for all companies in our sample (24.88% or more); otherwise, it equals 0.
-Similarly, “InstConc_High” is a binary variable with a value of 1 if the concentration of institutional holdings in the company, as quantified by the Herfindahl-Hirschman Index (HHI), at the end of the quarter following the IPO is greater than or equal to the median HHI for all companies in our sample (16.45% or higher); otherwise, it is set to 0.
+“InstHold_High” is a dummy variable set to 1 if the total institutional holdings in the company at the end of the quarter following the IPO are at least as large as the median institutional holdings for all companies in our sample (24.88% or more); otherwise, it equals 0.
+Similarly, “InstConc_High” is a dummy variable with a value of 1 if the concentration of institutional holdings in the company, as quantified by the Herfindahl-Hirschman Index (HHI), at the end of the quarter following the IPO is greater than or equal to the median HHI for all companies in our sample (16.45% or higher); otherwise, it is set to 0.
 All model specifications incorporate calendar year fixed effects and industry fixed effects based on the Fama-French 12 industry classification.
 Columns 4 and 5 in the table present results from subsamples, with Column 4 focusing on the years 2002-2011 and Column 5 concentrating on the years 2012-2022.
 Standard errors are robust and clustered at the industry level, with significance levels indicated by asterisks: *, **, and *** denote statistical significance at the 10%, 5%, and 1% levels, respectively.